cdziedzic/readme-generator/README.md

 ### Installation
-node index.mjs in console
+enter node.mjs into the terminal

 ### Usage
-A readme for challenges or projects
+Readme creation for projects and challenges

 ### License